This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Why We Need To Teach Ski Safety To Kids

 I’ve been skiing nearly me entire life and the number of close encounters that I’ve had where I was almost in a ski accident is more than I could ever remember.
 The ski accident that stood out to me though?
 The time that we were tree skiing with our kids, and my son hit a tree.
 He was young, and this was one of the first times we had let him ski the trees without us holding onto his harness.
 Watching him, I could see that he stopped paying attention for just a fraction of a second, and as I was screaming at him to stop, he skied face first into a tree.
 I was just a few feet away, and he crumpled to the ground, and for a moment, my world felt out of control.

 Luckily, he was okay, but things could have turned out VERY bad right then.
 He wasn’t skiing terrain above his level, he wasn’t being dangerous, he wasn’t going too fast, and the whole time both of his parents were just a few feet away.
 It was just a momentary lapse in attention and that’s all it took.
 You see, ski safety needs to happen ALL THE TIME, and since skiing is such a dangerous sport, kids need to be reminded to ski safely ALL THE TIME.

 A Note To Parents About Ski Safety

-If you want your kids to take ski safety serious, then you have to as well.
-Ski safety is non-negotiably and kids need to know that.
+If you want your kids to take ski safety seriously, then you have to as well.
+Ski safety is non-negotiable and kids need to know that.
 We go over family ski safety often and our kids know that if they break one of our safety rules, they’ll be sitting a few runs out, while everyone else gets to keep skiing.